Quick Answer

 - Consistency: Same duration every time

-- Recording: Compare with expert reciters
+- Recording: Compare with skilled reciters

 Articulation and Pronunciation